-The smoky sweetness of teriyaki is irresistible, and so is the full beefy flavor of good top sirloin steak.
+The smoky sweetness of this Warm Teriyaki Beef with Pea Shoots recipe is irresistible.
 This dinner salad is deeply satisfying, and not heavy or the least bit oily.
 The simplicity of this dish makes it a great supper for friends, and a good picnic dish.

 Preparation Time: 10 minutes